alsiola/pm2-explorer/README.md

 ## Features

 Adds a PM2 Explorer view that lists current PM2 processes and important details about them.
-The list is continously updated at a configurable interval (default 1000ms).
+The list is updated at a configurable interval (default 1000ms).

 Allows interaction with individual running processes: